 Blog posts tagged by tag: Infographic

-Emerging Markets have suffered in recent years due to low commodities prices and slower global demand, but analysts believe that this year will be brighter.
-In fact, the IMF said in its latest World Economic Outlook that the higher global growth projection for this year and next, “stems from improvements in some large emerging market and low income economies that in 2016 were exceptionally stressed.”
+Emerging Markets have suffered in recent years due to low commodities prices and slower global demand.
+With signs that emerging markets were on the comeback trail in 2017, many analysts earlier this year believed that 2018 would be much brighter for Emerging Markets, however, there are signs that tailwinds are fading.
+The IMF said in its latest World Economic Outlook that this year and next, "growth in emerging market and developing economies will rise before leveling off.”

 As Steve Hanke put it, the human condition inhibits a vast continuum between “happy” and “miserable.”
 When it comes to economics, misery tends to stem from high inflation and high unemployment.
 The best way to ensure happiness is to grow economically, but that is not easy with high inflation and unemployment.

 The vast majority of countries report on economic indicators on a regular basis.
 Therefore, we can compare each nation to get an idea of how happy or miserable the people are in each of the nations.

 Are you curious how happy or miserable your country is?
 In this post we attempt to give you an idea of which countries will be the most miserable (or happy) next year by using our projections for inflation and unemployment in 2018 for 126 countries to calculate their misery index score.

 When it comes to the top national economies globally, although the order may shift around slightly from one year to the next, the key players are usually the same.
 At the top of the list is the United States of America, which according to Investopedia, has been at the head of the table going all the way back to 1871.
 However, as has been the case for a good few years now, China is gaining on the U.S., with some even claiming that China has already overtaken the U.S. as the world’s Number 1 economy.